 Partners and Family

-Both NZDr and the District Health Boards understand that everyone must be happy when making the move to New Zealand.
+Both NZDr and employers understand that everyone must be happy when making the move to New Zealand.
 As a new Doctor working in a new country, you will be busy meeting colleagues, learning systems and treating patients.
 What about your partner and family: how are they settling in?

 Q: Can my partner work if they want to?